stelzinga/MF/MGT_99.Legend.md

 The following represent default Run Sub-Goals for each of the 4 Run Goals.

 Goal = mgt
-The Sub-Goals for Goal mgt are essentially the 6 deliverables of Management:
+The Sub-Goals for Goal mgt are essentially the six deliverables of Management mentioned earlier:
 - Management Cycle
 - Management Improvement
 - Planning